varunsridhar1/SneakerClassifier/Github-GoogleImageScraperTool/README.rst

 config file template (they have to be .json files)
 =============

-	call it with
+## Calling it

+This is what im doing:

     $ googleimagedownload -cf whateveryoucalledconfigfile.json

 	{
 	    "Records": [